-Transportation Law Update: FMSCA’s New Hours of Service Rule (49 C.F.R. part 395)
+Transportation Executive Summary: FMSCA’s New Hours of Service Rule (49 C.F.R. part 395)

 The Federal Motor Carrier Safety Administration recently released a Final Rule making some changes to the Hours of Service regulations.
 The Final Rule is effective September 29, 2020 and is accessible here.
 Under this Final Rule there are four major changes involving limits for on-duty short-haul operations, adverse driving conditions, split-sleeper options, and breaks.